 The research focus of this REU Site is Computer Systems Research (CSR), which broadly concentrates on the design and development of hardware and software necessary to create platforms that meet users’ computing requirements.
 In NSF, CSR has its own cluster under CISE’s CNS division, and its scope is broadly defined as embedded and multicore systems and accelerators; mobile and extensible distributed systems; cloud and data-intensive processing systems; and memory, storage, and file systems.
 Aligned with NSF’s definition, the main research pillars of our CSR focus are Operating Systems; Parallel and Distributed Systems; Embedded Systems; Mobile Systems; and Computer Architecture.
 Therefore, our research projects include a broad range of topics, spanning from processor architecture to storage systems, and from the small-scale mobile and edge devices to the exascale data centers.
 Nevertheless, all the research projects in this REU site share the common computing systems theme, enabling students to understand each other’s work and broaden their perspectives of different computer systems.
 Within this CSR scope, our site’s general research goals are to advance energy efficiency, time predictability, performance, as well as security & privacy, scalability, and sustainability of computer systems.

-Same as Week 2, with additional virtual social events.
+Same as Week 2, with additional social events.

-Final Research Poster Competition Week: Same as Week 2, plus a final technical report and a final research presentation by the students.
-REU students will participate in the virtual poster competition.
-End-of-program survey for both students and mentors and exit interviews for students.
+Final Research Poster Competition Week: Same as Week 2, plus a final research presentation by the students.
+REU students will participate in the poster competition as part of UofL’s Summer Research Showcase event.
+End-of-program survey for both students and mentors will be performed.

 Sample Project Description: